Dominik Szoboszlai: Youth

-Szoboszlai was the captain of Hungary U17 team during the 2017 UEFA European Under-17 Championship in Croatia, he scored two goals and his team finished 6th in this tournament.
-He also was the captain of Hungary U19 team during the 2019 UEFA European Under-19 Championship campaign.
-He made his debut for U-21 team against Germany U21 on 1 September 2017.
+Szoboszlai was captain of the Hungary U17 team during the 2017 UEFA European Under-17 Championship in Croatia.
+He scored two goals as his team finished sixth in this tournament.
+He also captained the Hungary U19 team during the 2019 UEFA European Under-19 Championship campaign.
+He made his debut for the U21 team against Germany on 1 September 2017.